Graviola is promoted as an alternative cancer treatment. There is not enough reliable evidence that graviola works as a treatment for cancer.

 The nerve changes may cause symptoms like Parkinson's disease.
 Laboratory research has found that some substances in graviola can cause nerve damage.
 It crosses into the brain from the bloodstream.

 One research study has looked at Caribbeans eating large amounts of graviola.
 It found that they were more likely to develop certain nerve changes.
-They were also more likely to have hallucinations.

 Studies on animals found that graviola may lower blood sugar and blood pressure.
 Talk to your doctor first before taking graviola if you have diabetes or high blood pressure.
 Graviola may also cause damage to your kidneys and liver if taken frequently.